zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 For a complete list see [immutadot's API documentation](https://zenika.github.io/immutadot/immutadot/1.0/).

-immutadot module organization in namespaces has changed a little, see [Namespaces modifications](#namespaces-modifications) for more details.
+immutad●t's organization in namespaces has changed a little, see [Namespaces modifications](#namespaces-modifications) for more details.

 ### immutadot-lodash module